ruihukuang/AI_Learning_LangGraph/README.md

 Use LangGraph to create a workflow:
 <img width="236" height="264" alt="image" src="https://github.com/user-attachments/assets/deaaad8f-1f97-4012-ac2d-995089864c78" />

-Trigger to open web browsers using Playwright and Node.js:
+Trigger to open web browsers and extract content using Playwright :
 <img width="1278" height="371" alt="image" src="https://github.com/user-attachments/assets/fc6f25dd-9486-4994-a961-59049acb312f" />

 Trigger to send a push notification to a Pushover app to my phone in the chatbox: